nicohaines/Cybersecurity-Home-Lab/Environment_Variable_and_Set-UID_Attack_Basics/8_Securely_Invoke_External_Programs.md

 1. system() hands a string to /bin/sh so it's risky if untrusted users find a way to manipulate or add their own malicious code.

     In theory this can be abused in a Set-UID program, but my attempts did not succeed.
+This could be due to a feature on Mac OS, possibly with 64-bit restrictions or safeguard.
 ![](Screenshots/28.png)